The Yurt Lech

 Meets well

-As young as the history of the yurt is so far, the temporary bar has already developed into an event space.
-The tent can be used in many ways, for example for fireside chats on the future of gastronomy and tourism, private or corporate parties or as a space for pop-up shops.
-With a bit of luck, you will visit the yurt exactly when friends of Zayad Shah are visiting, such as Silvia Gattin, who will again be using the tent as a pop-up shop for her label SILVIA GATTIN in the beginning of January.
-Or on one of the evenings when winemakers who are on the deliberately small drinks menu, such as Jürgen Trummer present their wines and host the tent together with Zayad Shah.
+As young as the history of the yurt is so far, the temporary bar has already developed into a space, used for all types of events and cooperations.
+The Yurt can be used in many ways, for example for panel discussions, private or corporate parties or as a space for pop-up shops.
+With a bit of luck, you will visit the yurt exactly when friends of Zayad Shah are visiting, such as Maria Zelenko, a former journalist and now proud owner of the jewelry brand ATTRÉ.
+Between the 26th and 28th of December 2025, from 1pm til 3:30pm, she will host a pop-up shop in The Yurt, showing ans selling some very fine jewelry.
+Katharina and Patrick from GALERIE DROSTE, will host an exhibtion together with the artist WILLEHAD EILERS and The Yurt, troughout the winter season 2025-2026.